casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

     casper-client get-state-root-hash --node-address http://localhost:40101

 We are using localhost as the node server since the network is running on our local machine.
-Make a note of the 'state-root-hash' that is returned, but keep in mind that this hash value will need to be updated every time we modify the network state.
+Make a note of the `state-root-hash` that is returned, but keep in mind that this hash value will need to be updated every time we modify the network state.
 Finally, query the actual state:

 .. code-block:: bash